diego898/matlab-utils/README.md

     * finds the peaks in a noisy wave form

-Projects
+Toolboxes
 --------------

-Larger groups of files
+Larger groups of related files

  * `EVM-Matlab`
     * scripts accompanying the Eulerian video magnification paper from MIT
+ * `drtoolbox`
+    * a dimensionality reduction toolbox implementing several methods